lacework/terraform-provider-lacework/website/docs/r/integration_gcp_at.html.markdown

 ## GCP Audit Trail Module Usage

-Lacework maintains a Terraform module that can be used to create and manage the necessary resources required from both, the cloud provider platform as well as the Lacework platform.
+Lacework maintains a Terraform module that can be used to create and manage the necessary resources required for both, the cloud provider platform as well as the Lacework platform.

 Here is a basic usage of this module:
 ```hcl